 Why use colour to categorise emotions?

-Understanding emotions can be a difficult task for children, especially those with Down's syndrome.
+Understanding emotions can be a difficult task for children, especially those with Down's syndrome, autism, and other learning disabilities.
 Children with Down's syndrome often struggle with social and emotional development, which can lead to difficulties in forming relationships and interacting with others.
-It is crucial to support these children in understanding their emotions and how to regulate them effectively.
-One approach that has proven effective is using colour zones to group emotions.

 Colour zones, such as The Zones of Regulation, are a popular framework used in schools and homes to teach children how to regulate their emotions effectively.
 This approach categorizes emotions into four colours zones: blue, green, yellow, and red.
 Each colour zone represents a different emotional state and provides a way for children to identify and express their feelings.

 Blue zone represents sad, tired, or bored emotions.
 Green zone represents calm and happy emotions.
 Yellow zone represents excited or anxious emotions.
 And red zone represents intense emotions like anger or frustration.
 By categorizing emotions into different colours, children can quickly identify how they are feeling and learn how to regulate their emotions effectively.
-Try one of our learning sessions from the red zone here.

 Our young people often have difficulty with verbal communication.
 Using colours provides a visual cue that can help them identify and express their emotions, allowing them to understand and communicate their feelings without relying solely on verbal communication.